Eva Ringler - project leader

 Walter Hödl - project mentor

-Walter is an officially retired but still very active Associate Professor at the Department of Integrative Zoology, University of Vienna.
+Walter is an officially retired Associate Professor at the Department of Integrative Zoology, University of Vienna, but still very entousiastic about supporting the femoralis research by participating in field work.
 For more than 20 years and in cooperation with numerous international co-workers he has established Allobates femoralis as a model organism for bioacoustics, biogeography, and ethological, ecological and evolutionary research.

 Andrius Pasukonis - collaborator